0xFNDH/MERSA/README.md

  o             .
 ```

-Multicast Encrypted Reverse Shell Application (MERSA) is a POC tool that demonstrates how multicast can be used to bypass point-to-point restrictions on secured network.
+Multicast Encrypted Reverse Shell (MERS) and Multicast Encrypted RSA (MERSA) are PoC tools that demonstrates how multicast can be used to bypass point-to-point network restrictions.

 MERSA is a non-vendor specific vulnerability that undermines network security policies by operating on multicast.
 Multicast uses IGMP (L2) or PIM (L3), depending on the type of network, to route multicast traffic.
 As a result, some networks' security policies can be bypassed due to gaps in the security controls for multicast routing.